TheJJ/ceph-cheatsheet/README.md

 If the PG hangs in `down` or `unknown`, you can figure out their 'last primary' with `ceph pg map $pgid`.

-If the PG hangs in `activating`, the involved OSDs may have too many PGs and refuses accepting them:
+If a PG is stuck `activating`, the involved OSDs may have too many PGs and refuses accepting them:

 * Soft limit: `mon_max_pg_per_osd = 250`: You'll see a warning.
 * Hard limit: `osd_max_pg_per_osd_hard_ratio = 3`, i.e. `3x250 = 750` PGs per OSD.

+At least in versions `<= 14.2.8`, the ONLY the soft-limit will display a warning!
+When there's PGs **over the hard limit**, NO WARNING is issued (to be fixed).

+Newly added OSDs may be the problem.
+This may be the case when a PG is stuck `activating+remapped`, and in `ceph pg $pgid query` the backfill target is a new OSD.
+Have a look at `ceph daemon osd.$id status` and observe if its `"num_pgs"` is at the limit.
+If this is indeed the problem, increase the PG limit and repeer the new OSD.

 To lift the limit **temporarily**, tell it all OSDs and MONs:
 ```